ERDDAP

 The goals of this design are:

-- To make a scalable architecture (one that is easily extensible by replicating any part that
+(one that is easily extensible by replicating any part that

 becomes over-burdened).
-To make an efficient system that maximizes the availability and
+To make an efficient system that maximizes the

 throughput of the data given the available computing resources.